Facially Dual Complete (Nice) cones and lexicographic tangents: Introduction

 We say that a face $F$ of a closed convex set $C$ is {\em exposed} if there exists a supporting hyperplane $H$ to the set $C$ such that $F = C\cap H$.
 Many convex sets have unexposed faces, e.g., convex hull of a torus (see Fig.~\ref{fig:Tablet}).

-Another example of a convex set with unexposed faces is the convex hull of a closed unit ball and a disjoint point at the intersection of two orthogonal tangents to the ball (see for instance \cite{PatakiFexpNice} and Fig.~\ref{fig:nonexp2d} here).
+Another example of a convex set with unexposed faces is the convex hull of a closed unit ball and a disjoint point (see for instance \cite{PatakiFexpNice} and Fig.~\ref{fig:nonexp2d} here).

-A closed convex set is \emph{facially exposed} if every proper face of $C$ is exposed. \emph{Facial exposedness} is fundamental in understanding the boundary structure of convex sets; it even has consequences in the theory of convex representations \cite{ChuaTuncel2008,GPT2013}. \emph{Symmetric cones} and \emph{homogeneous cones} are facially exposed (see \cite{FK1994,TuncelXu2001,TruongTuncel2004}). \emph{Hyperbolicity cones} are facially exposed too \cite{Renegar2006}, and they represent a powerful and interesting generalization of symmetric cones and homogeneous cones for convex optimization \cite{Guler1997,Renegar2006} and many other research areas.
+A closed convex set is \emph{facially exposed} if every proper face of $C$ is exposed. \emph{Facial exposedness} is fundamental in understanding the boundary structure of convex sets; it even has consequences in the theory of convex representations \cite{ChuaTuncel2008,GPT2013}. \emph{Symmetric cones} and \emph{homogeneous cones} are facially exposed (see \cite{FK1994,TuncelXu2001,TruongTuncel2004}). \emph{Hyperbolicity cones} are facially exposed too \cite{Renegar2006}, and they represent a powerful and interesting generalization of symmetric cones and homogeneous cones for convex optimization \cite{Guler1997,Renegar2006} and for many other research areas.

+Now we turn to another property of faces.
+We first motivate the concept and then define it rigorously.
 Suppose that for a given family of convex optimization problems in conic form, we know that there is at least an optimal solution that is contained in a face $F$ of $K$.
 We may not have a direct access to the face $F$, but perhaps we know the linear span of the face $F$: $\lspan(F)$.
 Then, to compute an optimal solution, we may replace the cone constraint $x \in K$, by $x \in \left(K\ \cap \lspan(F)\right)$.
 Now, if we write down the dual problem, the dual cone constraint (for the dual slack variable $s$) becomes (see Proposition~\ref{prop:NormalIntersection}):

 where $F^{\perp} := \left\{ s \in \E^* : \,\, \iprod{s}{x} = 0 \,\,\,\, \forall x \in F \right\}$.
 Indeed, if $\left(K^* + F^{\perp}\right)$ happens to be closed, then we can remove the closure operation; otherwise, we would have to deal with this closure operation in some way.
 Beginning with this observation, we have our first hints for the uses of the concept of \emph{Facially Dual Complete} convex cones.
 Closed convex cones $K$ with the property that